LoopKit/loopdocs/docs/gh-actions/gh-update.md

 * Select the '4.
 Build Loop' workflow on the left
 * Look on the right and click 'Run workflow' to  see the dropdown
 * Click on the green `Run workflow` button in the dropdown
-* Wait ~25-45 min for the build to complete and be processed by TestFlight
+* Wait ~25 min for the build to complete successfully
+* It is then processed by Apple and sent to TestFlight (be patient)

 ![graphic indicating how to build again](img/github-build-actions-build-again.svg){width="700"}
 {align="center"}

 ### Wait for TestFlight

-You'll receive an App Store Connect email confirming that the build has completed processing, and a TestFlight email confirming the (now updated) app is ready to test.
+You'll receive an App Store Connect email confirming that the build has completed processing, and a TestFlight email confirming the new app is ready to test.

 * If you get an email that the action failed, then return to your repository and look for Build Action error messages
     * Click on the most recent Build job with the red x by it
     * If the details show this message, "[Could not install WWDR certificate](gh-errors.md#could-not-install-wwdr-certificate)", make sure your developer account is in good standing and that there are no agreements that need to be accepted
-    * Repeat the build (previous step) and it should be fine the next time
+    * Repeat the build (previous step) and it should be fine the next time - that just means Apple did not reply to GitHub as fast as GitHub expected
-* If you get an email from Apple that there are things you must fix in your app - that refers to things to fix before putting that app in the App Store and you will not be doing that
+* You can ignore an email from Apple that there are things you must fix in your app - that refers to things to fix before putting that app in the App Store and you will not be doing that
-    * As long as you get the TestFlight updated app, you can ignore that email

 The updated Loop app will show up in your TestFlight app on the Looper's phone.